Jay Estate: Components

-The Carriage House was designed by architect Frank A. Rooke.
-Today, it is used for lectures, programs and concerts.
+The carriage house was designed by architect Frank A. Rooke.
+It has been used for lectures, programs and concerts.
 It boasts its original working 1907 Seth Thomas tower clock.

+The building was renamed the Sue and Edgar Wachenheim III Exhibit and Performance Center Architects following a transformative gift of $1.5 million.
 Architects involved in the restoration process include Beyer Blinder Belle.